Levittown, Puerto Rico: Geography

-Levittown's main avenue is "Bulevar de Levittown".
-It has the largest collection of small business in the community.
-Los Dominicos Avenue is the second main avenue and connects Levittown to other areas, e.g., Sabana Seca sector and the city of Bayamón.
+Levittown's main avenue is known as "Bulevar de Levittown".
+Los Dominicos Avenue is the second main avenue and connects Levittown to other areas, including Sabana Seca sector and the city of Bayamón.
 Levittown has more than three shopping centers, including Plaza Davison and Rio Hondo Mall.
 Highway 165 connects Levittown with the towns of Toa Baja, Cataño and Dorado, Puerto Rico.
 Punta Salinas' radar domes and El Morro can be seen from this route.
-At night, the Morro Castle's lighthouse and the Palo Seco power plant are visible.
+At night, El Morro lighthouse and the Palo Seco power plant are visible.
 The coastal area along the road near the Bayamon River is popular with local surfers and is known as Cochino Beach (Pigs Beach), probably because of the brownish waters caused by the sediments flowing out from the river.

 Punta Salinas, the public beach, is home to a Puerto Rico Air National Guard unit, the 140 ADS, that provides air traffic control support to the FAA, military and law enforcement operations.
 It is also the home of a Civil Air Patrol squadron, one of several in the municipality of Toa Baja.

 Levittown has tropical weather all year round.
-The water tower, also known by pilots as the "Levittown Water Tank" provides a visual navigational checkpoint to aircraft flying either to Isla Grande Airport or to Luis Muñoz Marín International Airport.
+The 150' water tower, also known by pilots as the Levittown Water Tank, provides a visual navigational checkpoint to aircraft flying either to Isla Grande Airport or to Luis Muñoz Marín International Airport.
 The area around Lago De Plata suffered some flood damages due to the rising water levels during Hurricane Maria.